jsmyth1423/tinderbooks-project4-client/readme.md

 ## Wins:

-1. Using an async map function was something I didn't think was possible previously but once I got it working it became extremely useful for my project in order to get the result I wanted
+1. Using an async map function was something I didn't think was possible previously but once I got it working it became extremely useful for my project in order to get the result I wanted.

 ![image](https://user-images.githubusercontent.com/53213823/168069355-75843304-fab2-40b4-9e7f-a3d531ad54a5.png)

 2. Again in the above snippet, the Promise.all method made it infinitely easier to get the data I wanted out of the API call, as previous to this it was in series of nested structures that would be a lot of hassle to get it out of, as well as being separate rather than an array I could iterate through later in my return statement.

 3. Using splice to cut the game I wanted to from the array made it super clean and concise code.

 ![image](https://user-images.githubusercontent.com/53213823/168070957-a3c3d1e0-c806-4b85-b565-cef7858abcc9.png)

 ---